Information for Sharers considering supporting a Family

 How it works

-The Sharer agrees to give 15 hours of support each week – usually a mix of practical help and friendly companionship – in exchange for a bedroom and a share of the use of the Homeowner’s property and facilities.
-Sharers must be in the home at least four evenings per week and sleep in the property a minimum of five nights each week, or all seven.
+The Sharer agrees to give 15 hours of support each week – usually a mix of practical help and friendly companionship – in exchange for a bedroom and a share of the use of the Householder’s property and facilities.
+Sharers must be in the home at least four evenings per week and sleep in the property a minimum of six nights each week, or all seven.
 It is usually a flexible arrangement with the practical duties including anything from shopping, cooking nutritious meals, light cleaning, gardening, taking out bins and changing lightbulbs through to accompanying to appointments, on shopping trips or to social events.
 The companionship aspect may include sharing some meals with the children/ young adults, playing a game, watching TV together, accompanying them to activities or house sitting animals when the family are away.
 The Sharer continues their regular job or studies during the day.
 Ideally the Sharer will work or study part-time, arriving home late afternoon/early evening.
 The 15 hours of practical help/company is normally spread out over the week, and given during the evenings and a few hours over the weekends.

 Who can be a Sharer?